 Gambit Roulette: Vic is able to manipulate events around him to such an extent that it seems like he's truly all-knowing, all-seeing.

 Idealized Sex: Subverted: Sex is usually portrayed as unglamorously as possible.

 If You're So Evil, Eat This Kitten!: Off-screen, a Federal undercover agent is given one of these tests. he apparently "passed" because we later see the carved up remains of his victim.
-Tina constantly gets these offers just about every time she does undercover work: first being asked to let a bunch of sadistic pimps gangbang her and later, when a porn director/drug dealer orders her to perform oral sex on fellow undercover cop Julian.
+Tina constantly gets these offers just about every time she does undercover work: first being asked to let a bunch of sadistic pimps gangbang her and later, when a porn director/drug dealer orders her to perform oral sex on fellow undercover cop Julien.
 Luckily, she is able to wiggle out of having to do so each time she's been offered the proverbial kitten to eat.

 Infant Immortality: Averted in every season, except the sixth one.
 The worst cases were in season four and season seven, with the final fate of Shane's son.

 Inspector Javert: Jon Kavanaugh (though Vic is much more dirty than The Javert's usual quarry).

 In Season 6, Vic beats Guardo Lima, a gang leader, with a length of chain to find out who killed Lem.
 But since Shane actually did it, Vic winds unknowingly up torturing (and killing with a bullet to the head afterwords when he got tired of hearing Guardo deny the charge) an innocent, though still evil, man.

 Jerk Ass: Shane, so very much.
 Also Vic, when it comes to Dutch.
 Aceveda becomes one in the later seasons.